General Accessibility Information for Free Shakespeare on the Boston Common

 For any general questions, information, or feedback regarding your visit, please contact access@artsemerson.org and a representative will reach back out to you promptly.

-Below information is for The Winter’s Tale, and is shown below for reference.
-More info for Charles Dickens’ ‘A Christmas Carol’ is forthcoming.
+Below information is for The Winter’s Tale, and is shown for reference.

 Information about pre-show description: